 |Other features||Nightlight||Amazon's Alexa for voice commands, touchscreen display for videos, shortcuts for smart home controls||Sleep timer||Can use as reading light||None||Multiple volume and tone settings, multiple alarms|

-In pursuit of a more refreshing morning, I tested 10 alarms over a couple of months earlier this year to find the best alarm clock on the market.
+In pursuit of a more refreshing morning, I tested 10 alarms over a couple of months to find the best alarm clock on the market.
 I checked the recommended products on other sites, and looked at top sellers and top-rated models on Amazon, Best Buy, Bed Bath & Beyond, Target and Walmart.
 I compiled the common denominators into my list and bought them for testing.

 I let each alarm wake me up for at least two nights, making notes about the experience as I went, and I was surprised to find big differences in usability even at such a simple task.
 Extras and customizability were nice, especially at higher prices, but I generally preferred those that got the basics right for an affordable price.
 That said, I recently reviewed the Lenovo Smart Clock and the , which are smart alarms that feel like worthwhile upgrades.
 I've added entries for both to the recommended picks of the best alarm clock below.